You're using recipes wrong

 Now, it's true that the US cookbook market is starting to take note of the flaw Liaw identifies.
 In my list of the five best cookbooks of 2016, two strove to be more than just one-off recipe collections, offering a more systematic approach to putting food on the table.
 In Home Cooked: Essential Recipes for a New Way to Cook, Anya Fernald makes the case for "long cuts"—"time-consuming base ingredients made when time and ingredients are abundant, then preserved to be used when they are needed."
 And in A New Way to Dinner: A Playbook of Recipes and Strategies for the Week Ahead, Amanda Hesser and Merrill Stubbs (of Food52 fame) structure their book around cooking just as I describe above: weekend shopping trips and cooking sprees that give rise to a week's worth of varied and fast-prepped dinners.

 Both books are excellent—but are geared to an audience of seasoned gourmets weary of the tyranny of the one-meal-focused recipe.
-(The "new way"of cooking they promise in their titles isn't really new, of course, but it has been widely forgotten in our recipe-fixated food culture.)
+(The "new way" of cooking they promise in their titles isn't really new, of course, but it has been widely forgotten in our recipe-fixated food culture.)
 We need more, and simpler, systems-focused cookbooks, geared to people with less experience in the kitchen.
 Maybe some already exist—if you know of good ones, let me know in comments.
 And of course, there's no need to purge your home of conventional cookbooks or stop visiting recipe websites—most one-shot recipes produce results that can be incorporated into a variety of meals for the week.

 It would also help if we revived home economics classes in high schools, focusing on the skills of running a thrifty and time-efficient home kitchen.
 I made just such a plea back in 2013.